tuxor1337/stardict.js/README.md

 stardict.js
 ==========

-JavaScript API for handling dictionaries in StarDict format.
+JavaScript library for handling dictionaries in StarDict format.

 The code depends on two further javascript libraries, namely: